vietphan1995/shell-ground/README.md

 Shell ground is a research project about new material can be built ground, brick, concrete block which contains a percentage of shell, snail with old material like cement, rock, iron …

-Shell ground reduces climate change problems like reducing rocks in rail track, street ground, house ground, reducing cement material in concrete block.
+Shell ground reduces climate change problems like reducing rocks in rail track, street ground, house ground, reducing cement material in concrete block, …

 ![image.png](image.png)